AbhiAgarwal/reading/ai/README.md

 	- A form of intelligence
 	- A computer program that performs some intellectual function

-#### Big Questions

-- David Hilbert: "can all of mathematical reasoning be formalized?"
-	- His question was answered by Gödel's incompleteness proof, Turing's machine and Church's Lambda calculus.

 #### Outline of Artificial Intelligence

 - There are 2 types of Artificial Intelligence: